witalis3/UA3REO-DDC-Transceiver/README.md

 * **OTA Update** - Enable OTA firmware update over WiFi
 * **TX Start Delay** - Delay before the RF signal is applied (ms), so that the relay has time to trigger
 * **LCD Rotate** - Rotate screen at 180 degrees
+* **ATU Averaging** - The number of steps of averaging SWR values during measurements in the operation of an automatic tuner

 ### Set Clock Time